-The Office of Civilian Radioactive Waste Management (OCRWM) was created within DOE to oversee the geologic repository program for the disposal of civilian radioactive wastes.
-Within OCRWM, the Office of Systems Integration and Regulations (OSIR) establishes policies and procedures for implementing the transportation program and coordinates activities among and between DOE, other federal agencies and states, local governments and Indian tribes.
-Several "operations offices" handle specific aspects of the program.
-The Chicago Operations Office, located in Argonne, Illinois, serves as the lead field office for institutional activities and transportation, economic and systems analyses, development of a Transportation Operations System and systems integration work for transportation.
-The Idaho Operations Office in Idaho Falls, Idaho, is responsible for transportation program technology developments such as the design, fabrication and testing of prototype casks for shipping wastes.
-Oak Ridge National Laboratory in Oak Ridge, Tennessee, is operated in large part by a DOE contractor working with the department on the development and implementation of a transportation operations system.
+The Office of Civilian Radioactive Waste Management (OCRWM) was mandated by the NWPA for DOE to oversee the geologic repository program for the disposal of civilian radioactive wastes.
+Within OCRWM, the Office of Storage and Transportation (OST) establishes policies and procedures for implementing the transportation program and coordinates activities among and between DOE, other federal agencies and states, local governments and Indian Tribes.
+OCRWM Transportation Headquarters based in Washington, D.C., has oversight over activities related to transport such as cask development, economic and systems studies, institutional activities and support systems and operational planning.

 These offices and others within the federal government provide for government and public input and participation within the nuclear waste management system.
-For example, states, local governments and Indian tribes participate in the program through a series of discussions and meetings highlighting program goals and accomplishments.
+For example, states, local governments and Indian Tribes participate in the program through a series of discussions and meetings highlighting program goals and accomplishments.
 As DOE and other agencies meet major milestones, they brief Congress, state, tribal and local leaders on the status of the program.
 In addition, periodic regular meetings and workshops are held so that parties affected by the program will be educated about nuclear waste management.
 Publications such as the OCRWM Bulletin provide public information on program activities.

-A number of rules and regulations have been promulgated concerning shipments and routing of spent fuel and high-level waste and these rules are administered by the agencies mentioned above.
-DOE is required by the NWPA to take title to, transport and dispose of commercially generated high-level waste, i.e., highly radioactive material containing fission products, traces of uranium and plutonium and other transuranic, or heavier than uranium, elements resulting from the chemical reprocessing of spent nuclear fuel.
-The NRC, meanwhile, is charged with responsibility for safety regulations, safeguard regulations and advance notification to state governors prior to shipments of spent fuel and other nuclear waste.
+A number of rules and regulations have been promulgated concerning packaging, shipments and routing of spent fuel and high-level waste.
+These rules are administered by NRC, DOT and FEMA.
+DOE is required by the NWPA to take title to, transport and dispose of commercial high-level wastes and spent fuel from nuclear power reactors as well as high-level waste containing fission products, traces of uranium and plutonium, and other elements resulting from the production of atomic defense materials.
+The NRC is charged with responsibility for safety regulations, safeguard regulations and regulations pertaining to advance notification to state governors prior to shipments of spent fuel and other nuclear waste.
 The NRC maintains an active enforcement and inspection program.
-DOT, on the other hand, regulates the transportation of hazardous materials, including radioactive materials, in interstate commerce by land, air and on navigable waters.
+DOT regulates the transportation of hazardous materials, including radioactive materials, in interstate commerce by land, air and on navigable waters.
 FEMA is responsible for establishing federal policies for, and coordinating, all civil emergency planning, management, mitigation and assistance functions of federal executive agencies.
 The Interstate Commerce Commission regulates the economic aspects of radioactive materials transportation for land shipments by, among other things, overseeing shipping costs.